ciernialab/ROIMAPer/README.md

 Created by Julian Rodefeld in the Ciernia lab, University of British Columbia, Vancouver, in Sep 2025.

+### Video tutorial
+Find a video explanation of the plugin, including installation in FIJI under: [https://youtu.be/TH9QkLzJgqA](https://youtu.be/TH9QkLzJgqA)

 ### Installation

 The easiest way to install ROIMAPer is to add https://sites.imagej.net/ROIMAPer/ to your update sites in FIJI.
 Go to ```Help > Update...```, click on ```Manage Update Sites``` and ```Add Unlisted Site```.
 Enter "https://sites.imagej.net/ROIMAPer/" in the URL column and name it ROIMAPer.
 Then click ```Apply and Close```.